Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Results

 \subsection{Discrepancies in Superconductivity of RTG}

 For RTG, where the lattice structure is illustrated in Fig.~\ref{fig:1}(a), superconducting state SC1 is observed within the window of charge carrier density $n\approx-1.93\times10^{12}\mathrm{cm}^{-2}$ to $-1.8\times10^{12}\mathrm{cm}^{-2}$ when $u_{d}$, which is the potential difference between the outer layers of RTG \cite{BS}, is approximately $34.5$meV in experiment \cite{SC-RTG}.
-Despite the increase in density of state as illustrated in Fig.~\ref{fig:1}(b) due to the trigonal warping \cite{TW-RTG} of the band structure as shown in Fig.~\ref{fig:1}(c), when we further decrease the carrier density, competing states, for example, the spin polarized state \cite{HM-RTG}, are more energy favorable, and thus a superconducting state is not observed, until SC2 \cite{SC-RTG}, which is deep within the half-metal regime.
+Despite the increase in density of states as illustrated in Fig.~\ref{fig:1}(b) due to the trigonal warping \cite{TW-RTG} of the band structure as shown in Fig.~\ref{fig:1}(c), when we further decrease the carrier density, competing states, for example, the spin polarized state \cite{HM-RTG}, are more energy favourable, and thus a superconducting state is not observed, until SC2 \cite{SC-RTG}, which is deep within the half-metal regime.
 A schematic for the phase diagram is illustrated in Fig.~\ref{fig:1}(d).
-Focusing on SC1, at $n\approx-1.85\times10^{12}\mathrm{cm}^{-2}$, corresponding to chemical potential of $\mu\approx-43.4\mathrm{meV}$, the temperature is maximum, at $T_{\mathrm{MF}}\approx120\mathrm{mK}$.
-By fitting the maximum transition temperature at the specific charge carrier density, we can estimate an attractive interaction strength of approximately $U \approx 4 \mathrm{eV}$ using the self-consistency equation in a mean-field theory, as discussed in detail in Sec.~\ref{sec: Methodology}.
-Indeed, when considering electron pairing in the normal metal state and examining a wide range of charge carrier densities, a noticeable discrepancy emerges between the predicted trend of the transition temperature according to the mean-field theory and the experimental observations illustrated in Fig.~\ref{fig:2}(a).
-This discrepancy highlights the inadequacy of the naive mean-field theory and the consideration of pairing in the normal metal state in capturing the intricacies of the superconducting phase.
+Focusing on SC1, at $n\approx-1.85\times10^{12}\mathrm{cm}^{-2}$, corresponding to chemical potential of $\mu\approx-43.4\mathrm{meV}$, the transition temperature takes the maximal value of $T_c\approx120\mathrm{mK}$.
+By fitting the maximum transition temperature at the specific charge carrier density, we estimate an attractive interaction strength of approximately $U \approx 4 \mathrm{eV}$ using the self-consistency equation in a mean-field theory, as discussed in detail in Sec.
+Method.
+Specifically, the dispersion spectrum is extracted from the 6-band Hamiltonian for RTG \cite{BS, HM-RTG}, detailed in Supplementary Material.
+Indeed, when considering electron pairing in the flavour-symmetric state and examining a wide range of charge carrier densities, a noticeable discrepancy emerges between the predicted trend of the transition temperature according to the mean-field theory and the experimental observations illustrated in Fig.~\ref{fig:2}(a).
+This discrepancy highlights the inadequacy of the consideration of pairing in the flavour-symmetric state in capturing the intricacies of the superconducting phase.